Rayzilt/Archivematica-Ansible-Deploy/README.md

 Non-Official Archivematica Deployment through Ansible

-This code is currently only tested against CentOS 7 with Ansible 2.9.4 This would probably run on Ubuntu if the firewalld role is disabled in the playbook.
+This code is currently tested against CentOS 7 and Ubuntu 18.04 with Ansible 2.9.5

 ### Single node deployment ###
 In the folder single_deploy you find the configuration to deploy all services used by Archivematica to a single node.